-We are committed to upholding the highest standards in child safeguarding.
-Our Child Safeguarding Policy and accompanying procedures clearly outline what is expected of our staff, and how to report any concerns.
-It is a requirement for all staff, regardless of their role within our organisation, that they complete child safeguarding training as part of their induction.
+We are committed to upholding the highest standards in safeguarding.
+Our Safeguarding Policy and accompanying procedures clearly outline what is expected of our staff, and how to report any concerns.
+It is a requirement for all staff, regardless of their role within our organisation, that they complete safeguarding training as part of their induction.

 You can find out more about our commitment to safeguarding here.